odennav/wordpress-mariadb-helm/README.md

    Open the inventory file and edit values of aa, bb and cc.

-   Insert IPv4 addresses for k8snode-1 under *k8s_master* group, k8snode-2 and k8snode-3 under *k8s_node* group and db-1 under *nfs_server* group.
+   Insert IPv4 addresses for k8snode-1 under `k8s_master` group, k8snode-2 and k8sndoe-3 under `k8s_node` group and db-1 under `nfs_server` group.

 2. **Bootstrap EC2 Private Instances**

-   All nodes need to be bootstrapped.This process involves updating the OS, creating a non-root user, and setting up SSH to prevent remote login by the root user for security reasons.Once the bootstrap is complete, you will only be able to log in as odennav-admin.
+   All nodes need to be bootstrapped.This process involves updating the OS, creating a non-root user, and setting up SSH to prevent remote login by the root user for security reasons.
+Once the bootstrap is complete, you will only be able to log in as odennav-admin.

    Confirm SSH access to k8snode1:
    ```bash
    ssh -i /tmp/terraform-key.pem  odennav-admin@<k8snode-1 ipv4 address>
    ```
-   To return to devbuild, type "exit" and press "Enter" or use "Ctrl+D".
+   To return to devbuild, type `exit` and press `Enter` or use `Ctrl+D`.

    Confirm SSH access to k8snode-2:
    ```bash